 - New Invitations and Subscriptions.
 This channel includes all of the content that has been shared with you and the courses or learning plans in which you are enrolled.

-- My Learning History.
+- My Learning Activity History.
 This channel includes all of the items, either courses or content, that you have already completed.

 Additionally, you may see the My Skills channel.
 When this channel appears in your platform, you’ll be asked to fill out your skills when you log into your platform.
 Learn more on the My Skills channel.

 Both in the All Channels page and in an individual page of every channel, you can filter content using the Filters button.
-Use the Sort By dropdown menu on the right side of the page to sort your content.
+Once at least one filter has been selected, use the dropdown menu on the right side of the page to sort your content: alphabetically (A to Z or Z to A) or by date (newest to oldest or vice versa).

 If the channel has an expert, the Assigned Experts button is available at the top of the page.
 When clicked, you’ll see the experts for that channel.
 Click on the name of the expert to view his or her personal channel of content.